 Friday the 13th holds wisdom when you’re receptive to it.
 It is a powerful day to plant the seeds of intention in the womb of the infinite Divine Mother.
 A potent time to honor the feminine forces, and celebrate the wisdom, beauty, and challenges faced by us each as we journey as souls.

-Not an unlucky day at all, but rather a day of the Goddess and a day to celebrate life and to honor the Divine Feminine energy within and around us all.
+Not an unlucky day at all, but rather a day of the Goddess, a day connected to the Goddess Venus, Mary Magdalene (the 13th disciple), Freya, and a day to celebrate life and to honor the Divine Feminine energy within and around us all.

 With so much love and bright blessings,